sionpardosi/Student-Learning-Hub-Aplikasi-Sederhana-Latihan-Belajar-Mahasiswa-Berbasis-JAVA/README.md

-# Student Learning Hub
+# Student Learning Hub - Apk Latihan Belajar Sederhana dengan Teknologi JAVA

 **Student Learning Hub** is a simple Java-based application designed to assist students in their learning exercises and exam management.
 This application provides access for both lecturers and students to interact through quizzes and online grade management features.

 ## Overview

-*Student Learning Hub* is an innovative application aimed at enhancing the learning experience for students at IT Del.
+*Student Learning Hub* is an innovative application aimed at enhancing the learning experience for students.
 The application facilitates improved interaction between lecturers and students through various user-friendly features.

 ## Key Features